-If you're anything like me, you're constantly thinking about different business ideas and models that could work out.
+If you're anything like me, you're constantly thinking about good small business venture ideas to make money.
 Through either addressing an unmet need or making something better or inventing the next Facebook, you could be deriving a nice side-income outside your routine day job and have an eventual payday down the road when you want to quit or move on to the next thing.

 Old Economy Side Businesses

 We all know someone who owns rental real estate somewhere.
 Some of my co-workers just own a single dwelling, while another friend of mine has blown up into multiple apartment complexes on a college campus.
 It's worked out quite well for him since the competition is limited, price increases are virtually guaranteed and protected from recessions, and he pays a property management company to handle everything from tenants to repairs.

 One of my financial regrets is that I've never gotten around to buying a rental property.
 I entertained it a few times, but always became distracted or it was a bad time.
 If something landed in my lap and I had the liquid cash, I'd consider it.
 For now, I'm focusing my time on some of the new economy ventures below.

 You've probably heard the jokes about Amway, or you've been approached by a friend or co-worker with an “incredible business opportunity” to get in on the ground floor of a revolutionary new business model.
 This is called multi-level marketing where one sucker has to sign up more suckers beneath them in order to keep the pyramid going.
 In some cases, they're actually selling something with some value, albeit at an inflated price (to pay associates and run money up the pyramid).

 We do have one friend who sells jewelry through Lia Sophia.
 She actually makes a few grand a month.
 She pretty much hosts shows every weekend and is constantly trying to sign new people up and book new shows.
-She works hhard at it – selling overpriced fake jewelry.
+She works hard at it – selling overpriced fake jewelry.
 I'd have to say she's the only “success” story of the bunch.
 But she seems to be the exception rather than the rule.

 This isn't an optimal, scalable way to make money on the side since your income will ALWAYS be proportional to the amount of your personal time you spend on jobs.
 But if you need additional income, it's a means to an end.

 New Economy Side Businesses

 With US costs at 5-10 times what developing world costing is for equivalent quality and talent, why would anyone pay US wages unless they really had to?
 Companies are moving more and more in this direction and the web has virtually guaranteed all services will eventually be sourced to the most efficient locale.
 The problems have often been time zones, poor quality, lack of visibility and complacency.
 But companies are under pressure now to continually reduce costs.

 They get to work through a licenses professional engineer in the US to get the job quoted, we then send the info to our group of engineers in the Philippines, they do the work, we provide the content back tot he customer and everyone wins!
 The engineers are making more with us than they were at their old jobs, the US firms are paying a quarter or less for their services, and we collect the spread between our costs and income.

 These same concepts could be applied to dozens of business ideas that are probably spinning around in your head right now.